 Buried or nonexistent anchors mean that the seat belt is often your best — or only — option when installing a car seat.
 This might make parents nervous, but a car seat installed with a seat belt can be just as safe as one installed with the Latch system, provided you know what you're doing.
-Follow these tips to ensure safe car-seat installation with a seat belt.
+Follow these tips to ensure safe car-seat installation with a seat belt in your vehicle.

 Most seat belts have a switchable retractor with two modes.
 In Emergency Locking mode, the seat belt strap can be pulled freely and will only lock into a tight, fixed position when the car abruptly slows or stops.
 You can switch a seat belt out of Emergency Locking mode and into Automatic Locking mode by pulling the belt freely until the strap webbing runs out, then ratcheting the slack back into the retractor for a fixed, tight strap.

-Step 1: Using your car seat's manual, find its seat belt path; this is a set of slots or holes generally located near the Latch connector strap path.
+Step 1: Using your car seat's manual, find its seat belt path; this is a set of slots or holes generally located near the Latch connector strap path on the seat.

 Step 2: Feed the seat belt strap through the appropriate car-seat belt path and buckle the seat belt.